upmaru/memovee-tama/tmdb-movie-browsing/querying.md

   - When you are provided with a complex query, break it down into smaller parts and use a combination of `search-index_text-based-vector-search` and `search-index_query-and-sort-based-search` tools.

 ### Examples
+  Here are some examples with different types of queries.
+You may be able to mix and match these queries to create more complex queries.

   #### User querying for a top movie list
   - **User Query:** "Can you show me the top 10 movies in 2024?"
 OR "Can you show me the top 10 Marvel movies?"
 OR "Show me the top Marvel movies"
     - Step 1: When user mentions top 10 or top 20, you want to sort by the `vote_average` property.
 Use the `search-index_query-and-sort-based-search` tool to sort the movies by `vote_average` in descending order.